jenkinsci/plugin-usage-plugin/README.md

 use this plugin.

 The plugin will give you a report on how much every plugin will be used in all of your jobs (see the screenshot below).
-Therefore it will analyze the used extension points of each job.
+Therefore, it will analyze the used extension points of each job.
-**Plugins used in scripted pipeline scripts would not be listed normally as used by jobs, because they are used dynamically in Jenkinsfiles.
-Declarative pipelines are supported experimentally**
+**Pipelines are supported experimentally**

 ![plugin view](screenshot.png)